 Doshisha Visiting Fellows

-The Associated Kyoto Program is pleased to announce special opportunities for visiting fellows to Doshisha University in 2020.
-AKP will support a professor to teach a course in the field of Law at Doshisha University, in Kyoto, Japan.
+The Associated Kyoto Program is pleased to announce special opportunities for visiting fellows to Doshisha University in 2026.
+AKP will support a professor to teach a course in any discipline at Doshisha University in Kyoto, Japan.
 The visiting fellow will be expected to teach in English in their specialty, to meet with and offer advice to students as appropriate, and to participate in activities connected with their department.
 Please note that this fellowship is for teaching Japanese students at Doshisha University; if you are interested instead in teaching students from US colleges who are studying abroad on the Associated Kyoto Program, please visit the Visiting Faculty Fellowships page for more information.

-Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research in the area of Law.
-Specialists in all disciplines are encouraged to apply, as long as the proposed course is one that could be considered part of a Law program.
-All teaching and related duties are conducted in English, and fluency in Japanese language is not required.
+Applicants should be regular faculty members at an AKP member institution with a strong background in teaching and research.
+Specialists in all disciplines are encouraged to apply.
+All teaching and related duties are conducted in English, and knowledge of the Japanese language is not required.

-Doshisha University and AKP will provide each fellow with free housing.
+Doshisha University will provide each fellow with free housing.
 Utilities, health insurance, and personal incidental expenses will be the responsibility of the fellow.
 AKP will provide compensation of $30,000 for fellows who teach a full course over an entire Doshisha semester, or a prorated amount for fellows who teach an accelerated course over a shorter period.
 This compensation will be paid in US dollars to the fellow’s home institution.
 Fellows must cover their own round-trip travel expenses.
 No dependent allowances will be paid.

 Doshisha Visiting Fellows Application Process

 - A letter from the appropriate administrative officer, such as the Dean of Faculty, indicating institutional support for the application and permission for the applicant to be on leave during the relevant semester.

-The AKP U.S. Office will forward all applications to the Doshisha Graduate School of Law where the final selection will be made.
+The AKP US Office will forward all applications to Doshisha University, where the final selection will be made.